 F4: The Importance of Letting Go: Creativity and Risk – Danielle Jawando

-B5: ‘A Rose is a Rose is a Rose’: Experimental Poetries in the Creative Writing Workshop – Carrie Etter, Patricia Debney and Scott Thurston
+B5: ‘A Rose is a Rose is a Rose’: Experimental Poetries in the Creative Writing Workshop – Carrie Etter, Patricia Debney, Scott Thurston

 E5: a) A Silent Journey: What Video Games Can Teach Us About Storytelling – Inés Gregori-Labarta

 Journey (2012) is an acclaimed video game that has won a BAFTA among many other awards.
 Despite the total absence of language in Journey, Escapist magazine (2010) states that ‘the game is absolutely gorgeous and will likely be added to the pantheon of titles used in the “games as art”’.
-In this paper, Labarta will show what storytelling techniques (such as characterisation, landscape and the monomyth) Journey uses to transmit a powerful story.
-Labarta argues that the ways these can be implemented in our writing to transcend the barriers of language and, thus, reach a wider audience.
+In this paper, Labarta will show what storytelling techniques (such as characterization, landscape and the monomyth) Journey uses to transmit a powerful story.
+Labarta argues for the ways in which these can be implemented in our writing to transcend the barriers of language and, thus, reach a wider audience.

 b) Hand-Written Journaling in the Digital Age – Dolly Garland

 Digital technology has become a norm in our lives.
 A study by the American Press Institute in 2015 found that 88% of Millennials get news from Facebook.
 Social media has become a primary form of acquiring information, and people are increasingly shifting from the tactile experience of reading a physical book or writing by hand.
 In this paper, I investigate how the amalgamation of digital tools and technology can indeed aid, enhance, and even encourage the tactile experience of writing by hand, and impact the art and practice of journaling for personal development.